 Speaking of transportation, Switzerland’s public transport system is super-efficient, safe and green.
 Through a connected network of trams, buses and trains, it is hard to say that you will have any issues reaching point B from point A problematically at most cities.
 Cycling is also a common sight with many routes enabling fast and healthy travelling.

-Without a doubt, finding a job is a good way to battle your monthly spending while still relying on budgeting.
+Without a doubt, finding a student job is a good way to battle your monthly spending while still relying on budgeting.
 However, there are certain limitations – non-Swiss students can only work for a maximum of 15 hours each week.
 As for those coming from countries outside the EU and EFTA, there is even a restriction of starting work earlier than 6 months after the beginning of the study semester.

 Nevertheless, it is still good that the possibility of working is there, and some income from a part-time job not fully restricted.
 Your best chance of finding a student job would be employment websites and newspaper advertisements.
 Of course, your university might also assist you in starting a more valuable internship or even beginning professional development.

-Then there is also mountain exploration, which can quickly turn into a skiing or snowboarding session around the Alps.
+Then there is also mountain exploration, which can quickly turn into a skiing or snowboarding session around the Swiss Alps.
 Bear in mind that you will also have 1500 lakes waiting to be visited!

 City exploration is another trait, as you will be surprised to find out that Swiss architecture is a big deal.
 You also have your standard chocolate buying sessions – Toblerone, Lindt, Milka.
 Oh, and how could we forget about cheese and wine tasting?
 Yummy!